zbx-sadman/unifi_miner/experimental/README.md

 Now i was reach time of once execution ~0m0.020s (with new code and using PPerl, data from cache) vice ~0m0.120s (with old code and without PPerl, data from cache) on my virtual linux box, which hosted UniFi Controller.
 Command to measure is `time ./unifi_miner.pl -o uap  -k "vap_table.[is_guest=1].is_guest" -a sum`.

-How to replace old edition of UniFi Miner accelerated with PPerlto new:
+How to replace old edition of UniFi Miner accelerated with PPerl to new:

 1. Stop Zabbix agent: `service zabbix-agent stop`
 2. Kill all instances of Miner that are running on your computer under zabbix account: `kill $(ps a -u zabbix -o pid,args | grep unifi_miner.pl | awk '{print $1}')`